JetBrains/jpa-buddy-documentation/entity-designer/entity-designer.md

 ### Settings

-JPA Buddy provides the possibility to generate new entities and attributes with Lombok annotations.
-To configure whether attributes you want to add at once with new entities and attributes, choose required at the bottom of the Entity Declaration window.
+JPA Buddy provides a possibility to generate new entities and attributes with Lombok annotations.
+To configure which attributes you want to add when creating new entities or attributes, you can select the desired options at the bottom of the Entity Declaration window.

 ![lombok-settings](img/lombok-settings.jpeg)